Lonitch/qeAPI/README.md

 - Download newest QE package [here](https://github.com/QEF/q-e/releases) to your personal computer, then upload the downloaded `tar.gz` file to `dft` folder using **FileZilla** or similar software.
 - Run `tar -xvf qe-XXXX.tgz` to unzip the source files in `dft\qe-X.Y.Z` where `X`,`Y`, and `Z` are version numbers.
 - Load required compiling modules by
+`module load gcc`,
-`module load gcc`
+`module load openmpi`,
 and
 `module load intel/18.0` or `module load python/3`
 - `cd qe-X.Y.Z`to get into source folder
+- If you're running QE on slurm system, you might want to add `MANUAL_DFLAGS  = -D__ISO_C_BINDING` in `make.inc` file to avoid `data parsing` error
 - Configure source files by running
 `./configure -enable-openmp=yes -with-scalapack=intel`
 - Compile
 `make all`

 ### With Libxc
->**Important Note:** Some exchange-correlation functionals in [Libxc](https://www.tddft.org/programs/libxc/) is not well-tested for all classes of materials.
+>**Important Note:** Some exchange-correlation functionals in [Libxc](https://www.tddft.org/programs/libxc/) are not well-tested for all classes of materials.
 Make sure you know what you're doing if you want to use Libxc with QE.

 - Install libxc using autotool:
 (1) Download `libxc` [here](https://www.tddft.org/programs/libxc/download/)